Introduction

 Betsy’s widowhood

-After Michael’s death, Betsy moved in with her eldest daughter, Frances Ann Bodley Hanscombe, at Pirton Hall, Hertfordshire, which became her long-term home.
-However, she died on 29 May 1892, at the age of 77, at the Rectory, Walkington, Yorkshire, the home of her son, Michael.
+After Michael’s death, Betsy moved in with her eldest daughter, Frances Ann Bodley Hanscombe, at Pirton Hall, Hertfordshire, where she made her long-term home.
+She died on 29 May 1892, at the age of 77, at the Rectory, Walkington, Yorkshire, the home of her son, Michael.

 Michael and Betsy’s children

-Excluding the two children who died in infancy, Michael and Betsy had three sons and two daughters.
+Their children’s careers suggest that, despite financial setbacks, the family succeeded in securing entry into the professional middle class.
 Their eldest son went to Balliol College, Oxford, and then entered the church.
 The next became a tea merchant, while the youngest son became a solicitor.
 In 1873, their eldest daughter married a wealthy farmer named William Hanscombe, and her home at Pirton Hall, Shillington, Bedfordshire, became the home of her mother and her sister, Helen.
 Helen remained unmarried and died in 1937.

 William Field Barnard, Betsy’s son with Charles Butt, attended St Mary Hall, Oxford, before emigrating to Australia, where he married Ada Blunden on 2 July 1867.[27]
 He died at Northcote, Melbourne, in 1893.